jackbrand900/scheduling_cw/README.md

 ---

-## coursework.ipynb
+## tabu_search.ipynb
-coursework.ipynb implements a **Tabu Search Algorithm** to optimize scheduling for a given workflow, with an objective of minimizing tardiness.
+tabu_search.ipynb implements a **Tabu Search Algorithm** to optimize scheduling for a given workflow, with an objective of minimizing tardiness.

 ## 1. Setup and Requirements